-The parents of a 23-month-old Pasadena girl who was diagnosed with an aggressive form of leukemia are racing to find a bone marrow donor for the little girl, who has just a few months to live.
+The parents of a 23-month-old Pasadena girl who was diagnosed with an aggressive form of leukemia are racing to find a bone marrow donor for the little girl, who they say has just a few months to live.

 Sofia Flores needs a marrow transplant to combat acute myeloid leukemia, according to A3M, a Los Angeles nonprofit that is helping Sofia’s parents seek a match for the little girl.